UncleSam1966/VipAccess_GUI/README.md

 	sudo desktop-file-install ~/.local/share/applications/VipAccess.desktop

+This checks the syntax of the launcher and (if it has no errors) installs it into `/usr/share/applications`.
 If all goes well the new application will show up in the start menu under Other

 ## Usage:
 - Run the VipAccess application either from the applications menu or desktop or favorites.